 FLASH FICTION: Tweety Bird's Grace by Diana McClure FLASH FICTION: Contagion and the Dinner Guest by Sakina B. Fakhri POETRY: On Poetry and Prose by Sakina B. Fakhri |

-LETTER TO THE EDITOR: Re: Seasons on a Gravestone by Alex Mosiak
+LETTER TO THE EDITOR: Re: Seasons on a Gravestone by Maxwell Demian

 NOVEL EXCERPT: Chapter 1 (from The Speech of Flowers and Voiceless Things) by Sakina B. Fakhri SCENE: A Conversation by Diana McClure EXPERIMENTAL SCREENPLAY: Two Mice in a Black Box and the Deconstruction of Language by Sakina B. Fakhri |